rkgofiitk/academic-issues.github.io/Topics/Improving_PHD_quality.md

 The root of the problem is a lack of communication between the parties.
 Unless there is regular communication between the advisee and advisor, it is impossible to complete the requirements for the degree.
-Since a PhD is a longtime commitment, the relationship between the two develops over time and may change from time to time.
-The mentee is younger and may have little patience.
+Since a PhD is a longtime commitment, the relationship between the two develops over time and may change dynamically.
+The mentee being young, has a lower threshold of patience compared to the mentor.
 It is the role of the mentor to handle the mentee carefully.
-However, the mentee should be aware of their responsibilities.
+However, the mentees should also be mindful of their responsibilities.
 An absentee supervisor needs to create a channel for regular updates from the students, possibly through Slackware, or GitHub, and hold online meetings to avoid miscommunication or lack of communication.
 However, the problem of an overbearing supervisor could shatter the mental health of a scholar.
 Usually, control freaks or younger supervisors often tend to be overbearing.
-Frequent meetings are counterproductive.
-The scholar should tactfully avoid a direct clash with the supervisor and develop negotiation skills.
+Frequent meetings are counter-productive.
+The scholar should tactfully avoid a direct clash with the supervisor and  has to develop negotiation skills.
 Opting for a co-supervisor could make things easier.
 PhD is not just an academic degree or a relationship of one-night-stand.
 It demands skills such as planning and management.
 Changing supervisor is a complex issue.
 Most supervisors in IITs, IISc, or elsewhere resent scholar-initiated supervisor change.
 However, if a scholar loses interest in the topic of research, then it could bite back the supervisor in the long run.
 So, for the best interest of all concerned, the supervisor should let go the scholar.
 Still, changing supervisors is very complex and could create unease, even between the scholar, the new supervisor, or the department.
 Therefore, selecting a supervisor is a big step before starting a PhD program.
 The scholars must spend time researching the pros and cons of choosing a supervisor.
 Before joining a specific supervisor, study the credentials, including the person's interpersonal relationship with past students.
 It may not be possible for various reasons, including the availability of research grants.
 In that case, the scholar should be able to adjust to a supervisor knowing the expectations beforehand.